 Sonic Grade: D

 We noted in our Hot Stamper review for Aqualung that the MoFi is a disaster, with the murky bloated DCC even worse.
-(We didn’t like the Classic either.)
+(We didn’t like the Classic either.
+We’re hard to please when it comes to Aqualung it seems.)

 But we used to like the MoFi and DCC just fine.
 What could possibly have changed?